mikejohnson51/RainSlope/README.md

 <img src= "https://github.com/mikejohnson51/Rainfall_Infiltration_hillslope/blob/master/imgs/model_run.png" width="400">
 </p>

-3) Process your results for defined time slices with the option of genrating graphs and an excel workbook using the **process()** function
+3) Process your results for defined time slices with the option of genrating graphs and an excel workbook using the **process()** function.
+In the following example an excel file and plots will be generated for hours 5,10,15,20 and 24.

 ```
 output = process(mod_1, hrs = c(5,10,15,20,24), plots= TRUE, excel = TRUE)
 ```

 ![USCB](https://upload.wikimedia.org/wikipedia/commons/archive/9/9f/20130715012958%21UCSB_logo.png)